-Jail generally detains those with alleged misdemeanors, bail is typically set without a formal bail
+Jail generally detains those with alleged misdemeanors, bail is typically set without a formal bail hearing.
+Bail is generally set at the time of booking according to a bail schedule.

-- 27. At around 9 a.m., the City Jail clerk informed Plaintiff Moya's sister that Plaintiff Moya was subject to a hold, and that posting bail would not result in her sister's release.
-It was not until later that Plaintiff Moya and her family learned that she was subject to an ICE detainer. - 28.
-Although Plaintiff Moya was entitled to bail, Defendants would not allow Plaintiff Moya to post bail.
+- 34. At around 9 a.m., the City Jail clerk informed Plaintiff Moya's sister that Plaintiff Moya was subject to a hold, and that posting bail would not result in her sister's release.
+It was not until later that Plaintiff Moya and her family learned that she was subject to an ICE detainer. - 35.
+No officer or individual served Plaintiff Moya with the ICE detainer while in City Defendants' custody. - 36.
+Although Plaintiff Moya was entitled to bail, City Defendants would not allow Plaintiff Moya to post bail.
 She remained in the City Jail for two to three days before she went before a judge.
 In hopes of getting back to her family as soon as possible, Plaintiff Moya pled guilty to the traffic charges.
-She was sentenced to ten days in City Jail, with three days for time served, and was ordered to be released on July 25, 2018. - 29.
-Despite being scheduled for release at 6:15 a.m. on July 25, Defendants did not release Plaintiff.
-By 8 p.m. on the evening of July 25, Plaintiff Moya, who remained in her cell, asked Defendants' personnel why she wasn't being released.
-A female officer told her that she would not be "released to the streets." - 30.
-Defendants held Plaintiff Moya for approximately 24 hours after her ordered scheduled release.
+She was sentenced to ten days in City Jail, with three days for time served, and was ordered to be released on July 25, 2018. - 37.
+Despite being scheduled for release at 6:15 a.m. on July 25, City Defendants did not release Plaintiff.
+By 8 p.m. on the evening of July 25, Plaintiff Moya, who remained in her cell, asked City Defendants' personnel why she wasn't being released.
+A female officer told her that she would not be "released to the streets." - 38.
+City Defendants held Plaintiff Moya for approximately 24 hours after her ordered scheduled release.
 On the morning of July 26, 2018, ICE officers came to the City Jail, shackled her, and transported her to ICE detention in Henderson, Nevada.
 This is the first time Plaintiff Moya discovered that she was being held because of ICE.
+She was in ICE custody from then until August 17, 2018, when she was released on \$2,000 bond. - 39.
+Plaintiff Moya did not go before a judge or magistrate in City Defendants' custody for a prompt probable cause determination to justify continued detention based on the ICE detainer. - 40.
+Plaintiff Moya did not go before a judge or magistrate in ICE's custody for a prompt probable cause determination to justify continued detention based on the ICE detainer.

-She was in ICE custody from then until August 17, 2018, when she was released on \$2,000 bond. - 31.
-Any injury that Plaintiff Moya suffered was the direct result of Defendants' policy, practice, and custom of holding her beyond the date she was eligible for release based solely on the ICE detainer. - 32.
-Defendants violated Plaintiff Moya's constitutional and statutory rights both by refusing to release her when she could have posted bail and by continuing to incarcerate her beyond her release date as ordered by the court.
+- 41. Any injury that Plaintiff Moya suffered was the direct result of Defendants' policy, practice, and custom of holding her beyond the date she was eligible for release based solely on the ICE detainer. - 42.
+City Defendants violated Plaintiff Moya's constitutional and statutory rights both by refusing to release her when she could have posted bail and by continuing to incarcerate her beyond her release date as ordered by the court.